 Whatever the occasion....whether it be lunch time, snack time or party time....these Garlic Mayo Chicken Baguettes with Gruyère will be a huge hit!
 Enjoy these and Happy Eats!

-Place each baguette on a cookie sheet and bake in the oven for 7 minutes, or until the cheese has melted.
+- Place each baguette on a cookie sheet and bake in the oven for about 5-7 minutes, just until the bread starts to toast.

-While your oven is cooling, keep the bread on the cookie sheet.
-Place 2 pieces of cooked sliced chicken on top of each baguette.
+- While your oven is cooling, keep the lightly toasted bread on the cookie sheet.
+Place 1-2 pieces of cooked sliced chicken on top of each baguette.
 Place the Gruyère cheese on top of the chicken.
-Dash each baguette with fresh ground pepper and top with finely chopped basil.
+Dash each baguette with fresh ground pepper.

-Turn your oven to a high broil and place the cookie sheet back in the oven for about 5-6 minutes, or until the bread is lightly toasted.
-Remove from oven and let cool for 3 to 4 minutes.
-Serve.
+- Turn your oven to a high broil and place the cookie sheet back in the oven for about 5-6 minutes, or until the cheese starts to melt.
+Remove the cookie sheet from oven.